LightlyAfternoon/RestServiceHomework/README.md

 This is a simple service to keep trace of student's grades on exams.
 ## Launching
 ### Requirements
-- Git (to dowload the repository using the console)
+- Git (to dowload the repository using the console).
-- Docker Desktop
+- Docker Desktop.
-- JDK 21 or newer
+- JDK 21 or newer.
-- Postman or other instrument for testing API
+- Postman or other instrument for testing API.
 ### Steps
 1. Download repository from site and unzip in some place on disk or clone repository by command on the command line: